9.7. Checkpoint Processing in PostgreSQL

 9.7.2. pg_control File

-As the pg_control file contains the fundamental information of the checkpoint, it is essential for database recovery.
-If it is corrupted or unreadable, the recovery process cannot start because it cannot obtain a starting point.
+The pg_control file is essential for database recovery because it contains fundamental checkpoint information.
+If this file is corrupted or unreadable, the recovery process cannot start because the starting point is missing.

-Even though pg_control file stores over 40 items, three items that will be needed in the next section are shown below:
+While pg_control stores over 40 items, three items relevant to the next section are shown below:

 -

-State – The state of the database server at the time the latest checkpoint was started.
-There are seven states in total:
+State: The state of the database server when the latest checkpoint started.
+Total seven states exist, including:

-- ‘start up’ is the state that system is starting up.
+- start up: The system is starting up.

 -

-Latest checkpoint location – The LSN Location of the latest checkpoint record.
+Latest checkpoint location: The LSN of the latest checkpoint record.

 pg_control version number: 1300